Never Really Over

-"Never Really Over" is a song by American singer Katy Perry, released on May 31, 2019 by Capitol Records.
-The song was later included on the track list of her sixth studio album, Smile (2020), as the first song on the album.
-It is an electropop track inspired by Norwegian singer Dagny's "Love You Like That" (2017).
-The song received critical acclaim with praise towards the production and hook.
+"Never Really Over" is a song by American singer Katy Perry, released on May 31, 2019, by Capitol Records.
+The song was later included on her album Smile (2020) as its first track.
+The song was written by Perry, alongside Gino Baletta, Hayley Warner, alongside the song's producers, Zedd and Dreamlab.
+The song was recorded at Westlake Recording Studios and Unsub Studios, based in Los Angeles, and Studios 301, based in Sydney.
+It is an electropop track inspired by Norwegian singer Dagny's "Love You Like That" (2017), and thus, the writers of "Love You Like That" are also credited as writers.

-"Never Really Over" peaked within the top 10 in as Australia, Canada, Croatia, Greece, Hungary, Lebanon, Malaysia, Mexico, the Philippines and Scotland as well as the top 20 in Belgium, the Czech Republic, Estonia, Ireland, Latvia, Lithuania, the Netherlands, New Zealand, Panama, Poland, Singapore, Slovakia, the United Kingdom and the United States.
+The song received critical acclaim for its production and hook.
+Commercially, it peaked within the top 10 in as Australia, Canada, Croatia, Greece, Hungary, Lebanon, Malaysia, Mexico, the Philippines and Scotland as well as the top 20 in Belgium, the Czech Republic, Estonia, Ireland, Latvia, Lithuania, the Netherlands, New Zealand, Panama, Poland, Singapore, Slovakia, the United Kingdom and the United States.
 At the APRA Music Awards of 2020, "Never Really Over" was nominated for Most Performed Pop Work of the Year.
+The song's music video has over 160 million views as of 2025.